Tudor0404/easythread/docs/pages/analysis.rst

 Angular_
 ^^^^^^^^

-    Anuglar is a Google-made javascript framwork which focuses on single page content.
-Works primarily by turning HTML dynamic by the use of directives
+    Angular is a Google-made JavaScript framework which focuses on single page content.
+Works primarily by turning HTML dynamic by the use of directives.

     :Advantages:
         * Two-way binding